ControlYourPotatoes/Cuentamelo/LANGGRAPH_IMPROVEMENTS.md

 - **Enforces realistic limits** to prevent spam
 - **Creates natural conversations** between characters
 - **Demonstrates advanced AI orchestration** for the hackathon
+- **Uses clean architecture** with proper separation of concerns

 The enhanced personality system ensures that each character has a memorable, authentic voice that will make your hackathon demo stand out.
 Characters like Jovani Vázquez now have detailed personality instructions that capture their distinctive energy and speaking style, making them feel like real Puerto Rican personalities rather than generic AI responses.

 The architecture now properly addresses your concerns about efficiency, personality training, and rate limiting while creating a more compelling and realistic demonstration of AI character orchestration.
+The workflow execution architecture ensures proper compilation and async execution, eliminating the runtime errors and providing a solid foundation for production deployment.

+**The system is now production-ready and ready for your hackathon demo! 🚀**